radiksen/pimcore-docker-custom/README.md

-# Pimcore Docker Starter
+# Pimcore Docker Starter (Simple Apache)

-A clean, production-ready Docker environment for running Pimcore.
-This starter kit uses Docker Compose and includes Nginx, PHP-FPM, MariaDB, and Redis.
+This is a simple, ready-to-use Docker environment for local Pimcore development.
+This starter kit uses Docker Compose and includes a single container for Apache/PHP and a separate container for the MariaDB database.

 ## Features

--   **Docker Compose**: Easy multi-container setup.
+-   **Docker Compose**: Simple two-container setup.
--   **Apache**: Web server.
+-   **Apache**: Web server configured for Pimcore.
--   **PHP 8.2-FPM**: With all necessary extensions for Pimcore 11.
+-   **PHP**: Ready-to-use environment for running Pimcore.
--   **MariaDB 10.11**: Robust database for your data.
+-   **MariaDB 10.6**: Robust database for your data.
--   **Redis**: For high-speed caching and session storage.
 -   **Composer**: Ready to use inside the PHP container.

-## Prerequisites
+## Requirements

 Make sure you have the following installed on your system:
 -   [Docker](https://docs.docker.com/get-docker/)